dev4press/gd-members-directory-for-bbpress/readme.txt

 === GD Members Directory for bbPress ===
 Contributors: GDragoN
 Donate link: https://buymeacoffee.com/millan
-Tags: dev4press, bbpress, members, directory, widget, filter, search, users Stable tag: 2.6
+Tags: dev4press, bbpress, directory, filter, users Stable tag: 2.7
 Requires at least: 5.8
-Tested up to: 6.4
+Tested up to: 6.6
 Requires PHP: 7.4
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Easy to use plugin for adding forum members directory page into bbPress powered forums including members filtering and additional widgets for listing members in the sidebar.
+Add forum members directory page into bbPress powered forums including members filtering and additional widgets for listing members in the sidebar.

 == Description ==
 Easy to use plugin for adding forum members directory page into bbPress powered forums including members filtering and additional widgets for listing members in the sidebar.
 The plugin adds new URL endpoint based on the existing bbPress 'users' profile URL, and using theme compatibility method (the same as in bbPress), it adds the members directory with additional filters and sorting options.